 - Microsoft Teams' tricks should make Slack nervous (ZDNet)

-When is Microsoft Teams happening?
+When and where is Microsoft Teams available?

 - Get ready for 'Microsoft Teams,' Microsoft's answer to Slack (CNET)